 In January, 2011, Khan initiated an International Arbitration action against the Government of Mongolia for causing substantial loss and damage to Khan through expropriatory, unlawful, unfair and discriminatory treatment in relation to Khan's licenses for the Dornod Project.
-The action, as at December 7, 2012, was for \$326 million in compensation for the losses sustained by Khan.
+The action, as at December 7, 2012, was for US\$255 million plus interest and costs in compensation for the losses sustained by Khan.
 Interest on this amount continues to accumulate until the International Arbitration tribunal renders its decision and the award, if any, is paid.

-See "Legal Proceedings -Invalidation of Mining and Exploration Licenses" and "Legal Proceedings - International Arbitration" for further details.
+See "Legal Proceedings - Invalidation of Mining and Exploration Licenses" and "Legal Proceedings - International Arbitration" for further details.